Ghost0159/hShop-downloader/README.md

 ## Overview
 https://github.com/Ghost0159/hShop-downloader/assets/66320002/1f61a252-d788-4f8d-8aaf-d89166e244e8

-The **hShop Downloader** is a Python script designed to facilitate the downloading of games from the hShop website.
-It focuses on various categories such as games, updates, DLC, virtual console, DSiWare, videos, extras, and themes.
-The script employs web scraping techniques to gather information and provides a straightforward interface for downloading content directly to your local machine.
+The **hShop Downloader** is a Python script designed to facilitate the downloading of games and related content from the hShop website.
+It supports various categories such as games, updates, DLC, virtual console, DSiWare, videos, extras, and themes.
+The script leverages web scraping techniques to gather information and provides a streamlined interface for downloading content directly to your local machine.

 ## Features